Classes & Tours

 Our family-centered educational classes include:

 A certified lactation consultant teaches this class.
 You will learn about the benefits of breastfeeding, preparing for breastfeeding, positioning and latch-on techniques, common breastfeeding problems and how to manage breastfeeding and working.
-Learn more about our lactation program.

 Bringing baby home